National Art Museum of Ukraine: Editions

-Current exhibition
+Contemporary exhibitions

 Today, the museum continues to expand its collection.
 Some new additions include a unique icon relief of St. George and works by the international Kyiv born pioneer of Geometric abstract art Kazimir Malevich.

 The current exhibition includes over 20 thousand pieces.
 Among many are works by a now world-renowned constructivist Vasiliy Yermilov, and Cubo-Futurist Alexander Bogomazov.
-The Ukrainian side is represented by works of famous Ukrainian and Russian artists such as David Burliuk, Aleksandra Ekster, Vadim Meller, Kliment Red'ko, Solomon Nikritin, Victor Palmov, Maria Sinyakova, Mykhailo Boychuk, Mykola Pymonenko, Ilya Shtilman and many others.
+The Ukrainian side is represented by works of famous Ukrainian and Russian artists, such as David Burliuk, Aleksandra Ekster, Vadim Meller, Kliment Red'ko, Solomon Nikritin, Victor Palmov, Maria Sinyakova, Mykhailo Boychuk, Mykola Pymonenko, Ilya Shtilman and many others.

 On April 26, 2014, Art retrieved from the ex-president Victor Yanukovich's home is being exhibited at the museum.

-Now Museum collects unofficial art works of totalitarian period — Ukrainian underground from the end of 1950 until 1991, articularly art woks by Feodosiy Tetianych, Mykola Trehub, Vudon Baklytskyi, Olena Golub and others.
+Now Museum collects unofficial art works of totalitarian period — Ukrainian underground from the end of 1950 until 1991, particularly artworks by Feodosiy Tetianych, Mykola Trehub, Vudon Baklytskyi, Olena Golub and others.